 5.40.
 The seismic responses of buildings and other structures on the list of selected SSCs should be determined for use in the generation of seismic input motions for the SSCs supported by each structure.
-These seismic responses may also be needed for the seismic capacity evaluation of the structure if its failure modes of interest (see appendixAppendix) cannot be qualitatively screened out as seismically rugged in accordance with para.
+These seismic responses may also be needed for the seismic capacity evaluation of the structure if its failure modes of interest (see Appendix) cannot be qualitatively screened out as seismically rugged in accordance with para.
 5.22.
 The seismic responses of systems and components should be determined for their seismic capacity evaluations.

+39 For water cooled nuclear reactors, the fundamental safety function of heat removal from the reactor (see Requirement 4 of SSR-2/1 (Rev. 1) [3]) to achieve an acceptable end state, as described in para.
+5.16 of this Safety Guide, involves control of the reactor coolant pressure, control of the reactor coolant inventory, and decay heat removal.

-5.41.
-The seismic responses of SSCs to the reference level earthquake should be determined with a high confidence level (see e.g., for example, section 5.1.2.6 of Ref.
+- 5.41.
+The seismic responses of SSCs to the reference level earthquake should be determined with a high confidence level (see, for example, section 5.1.2.6 of Ref.
 [10]).
 Probabilistic or deterministic methods of structure analysis may be used to determine seismic responses.
 Probabilistic methods use best estimate centred parameter values and include explicit treatment of uncertainties.
-Acceptable deterministic methods should include conservative provisions to account for the effect of uncertainties (e.g. owing to analytical procedures and parameter values) and the sources of randomness associated with the reference level earthquake ground motions40 that were not included in the seismic hazard analysis.

-5.42.
-The following recommendations should be taken into account in determining seismic responses for buildings and other structures:

-(a) Current mathematical models of the structure should be used for the new seismic response analysis for the reference level earthquake ground motions.
-The scaling of previous seismic response analysis results (e.g. design basis analyses) based on the basis of the ratios of reference level to design basis earthquake ground motions may be justifiable.
-Scaling is considered appropriate for rock sites where the design basis models of the structures are considered linear and median centred, and where the spectral shapes of the design basis and reference level earthquakes are sufficiently similar.
+Acceptable deterministic methods should include conservative provisions to account for the effect of uncertainties (e.g. owing to analytical procedures and parameter values) and the sources of randomness associated with the reference level earthquake ground motions40 that were not included in the seismic hazard analysis. - 5.42.
+The following recommendations should be taken into account in determining seismic responses for buildings and other structures: - (a) Current mathematical models of the structure should be used for the new seismic response analysis for the reference level earthquake ground motions.
+The scaling of previous seismic response analysis results (e.g. design basis analyses) on the basis of the ratios of reference level to design basis earthquake ground motions may be justifiable.
+Scaling is considered appropriate for rock sites where the design basis models of the structures are considered linear and median centred, and where the spectral shapes of the design basis and reference level earthquakes are sufficiently similar. - (b) For vibratory ground motion input, response spectrum analysis methods may be sufficient for structures without significant soil-structure interaction effects.
+For structures with significant soil-structure interaction effects, response history methods (sometimes referred to as 'time history methods') should be used.
+Equivalent linear or explicitly non-linear methods may be used as appropriate for the expected responses. - (c) For non-vibratory ground motion input (e.g. response to liquefaction settlement or slope deformation), quasi-static analysis methods should typically be sufficient. - 5.43.
+The following recommendations should be taken into account in determining seismic responses for systems and components: - (a) The seismic responses may be determined by a new analysis of the response to seismic input motions at the system or component supports resulting from the reference level earthquake ground motions, by the scaling of previous

-40 Modern probabilistic seismic hazard analyses incorporate most sources of ground-motion randomness.
+40 Modern probabilistic seismic hazard analyses incorporate most sources of ground motion randomness.
 One common exception is randomness due to earthquake component to component variability.